Catherine becomes an advocate for the improvement of animal welfare

 This is her story:

-"I always wanted to take part in the Award after my older brother started while he was in the RAF cadets.
-I joined the same squadron and was keen to get involved right away, beginning my Bronze which I was set to finish in the spring, however, our family were required to move to Saudi Arabia in January and my chances for completing the Award suddenly diminished significantly.
+"I always wanted to take part in the Award having seen my older brother sign up while he was in the RAF cadets.
+I joined the same squadron and was keen to get involved right away, beginning my Bronze which I was set to finish in the spring.
+However, our family was required to move to Saudi Arabia in January and my chances of completing the Award suddenly diminished significantly.

 In order to complete my Bronze Award, I was given special permission to attend a Silver expedition with my older brother as he was completing this at the time too.
 This gave me the opportunity to fulfil the last requirement needed.
 Having now completed my Bronze with a silver expedition, I decided to jump straight to Gold.
 My main motivation was the restrictions around females not being allowed to go camping with males in Saudi Arabia.
 This meant there were zero expeditions, but being told “no” made me want to do it even more!

-I was on my own for most of the Award and it was sometimes very difficult to motivate myself to continue on, when no one else was; no Arab or expat friends really knew what I was trying to achieve.
-When everyone was going out, I had to choose to stay at home and work through the Award but, the support my female Saudi friends gave me was immense - they were just so excited for me for taking on this challenge!
+I was on my own for most of the Award and it was sometimes very difficult to motivate myself to continue on; no Arab or expat friends really knew what I was trying to achieve.
+When everyone was going out, I was focusing on completing my Award sections but the support my female Saudi friends gave me was immense - they were just so excited for me for taking on this challenge!